-2 Tools for R and Python
+2 Tools and data

 The key idea that underpins this book is that raw parameter estimates obtained by fitting a model can often be transformed into more interpretable quantities.
 Presenting results in a way that resonates with the audience enhances clarity, communication, and impact.